Seafood in Numbers | Seafish

 UK Seafood

-Learn where our seafood comes from, how our UK seafood industry is performing and how much seafood we are eating.
+Here, you’ll discover where our seafood comes from, how the UK seafood industry operates, and the current trends in seafood consumption.

 fish swimming